ben2022lo/AnoDDPM/README.md

 ### Train

 To train a model, run `python3 diffusion_training.py ARG_NUM` where `ARG_NUM` is the number relating to the json arg file.
-These arguments are stored in ./test_args/ and are called args1.json for example.
+These arguments are stored in ./test_args/ and the file args1.json was used.
+One can modify this file to personalize the training and outpus.

 ### Evaluate